Members visit free all year! Join or renew today.

 The Philadelphia Zoo has been a leader in the conservation of this endangered species since the Guam Bird Rescue Project was initiated in 1983.
-The Zoo currently holds a total of two breeding pairs.
+The Zoo currently holds nine Guam kingfishers (four males, three females, and two unsexed juveniles), although most of them live off-exhibit to encourage breeding.
+The most recent chick hatched on July 16, 2015!
+Learn more about Philadelphia Zoo's kingfisher conservation projects.

 McNeil Avian Center